ragavis-advantix/Niraiva-Test/README.md

 The backend workflow handles uploaded files and converts them into a structured health report schema.

+### Quick Setup

+**The complete n8n workflow is included in this repository as `Niraiva.json`.**

+To use it:

+1. Open your n8n instance (local or cloud)
+2. Click on **Workflows** → **Import from File**
+3. Select the `Niraiva.json` file from this repository
+4. Configure your credentials (Google Gemini API, OCR.Space API if needed)
+5. Activate the workflow

+The workflow will be ready to accept file uploads at the webhook endpoint `/test`.

 ### Workflow Overview
 ```
 Frontend Upload